KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 These disclosures may manifest as:

 * Philosophical or metaphysical insight
-* Ethical or anti-ethical conviction
+* Ethical or contra-ethical conviction
 * Archetypal or symbolic patterning
 * Emotional or psychic clarity
 * Ideological vision or obsession